 Ca(OH)2 is divalent, yielding two moles of (OH)2 for every one mole of Ca(OH)2.
 When compared to caustic (NaOH), which is monovalent, twice the neutralizing power is available for a given molar volume of lime, thus contributing to the economy of lime.
 As with magnesium hydroxide, lime is normally delivered in dry crystalline form.
 This must then be mixed with water to form a slurry to be delivered to the process.
 The ease with which caustic (sodium hydroxide) can be handled makes it far more favorable than lime, at least for low volume applications.

-Lime offers very significant advantages when the precipitation of metals or fluorides is the goal.
+Lime offers advantages when the precipitation of metals or fluorides is the goal.
 Calcium salts are normally quite insoluble, and due to the fact that lime is divalent, sludge densities are normally much higher than those formed with caustic (NaOH).

 Lime is an excellent choice for acid neutralization.
 If volumes are relatively low, and precipitation of metal or fluoride ions is not paramount, then caustic (NaOH) may be the better choice because it is easier to handle.